luke2533/prime-mobile/README.md

 Issue: Phones with more then one review share the same rating or add together

+### 6.86 Nav and footer updated to be responsive on all devices

+Additions:

+- Nav updated to be responsive on all devices
+- Footer updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment